andris2583/SzakdolgozatFE/README.md

 - Maybe something is buggy with removing images when deleted from collections
 - Fullscreen image on click
 - Delete from not dialog view,redirect
+- Only reload d change if circle is set

 - ~~Every user has default liked photos collection~~
 - ~~Can create collection~~